mwptje/mwptje.github.io/_posts/2019-02-23-capstone-project.md

 ### Which machine learning algorithm to use?

-The goal of for this project was to provide a (future) business owner with business location information<br>
-for making a more informed decision.
-Looking a possible suitable machine learning algorithms, I have chosen to<br> focus on either a recommender system or using K-Means clustering for the solution.
+The goal of for this project was to provide a (future) business owner with business location information for making a more informed decision.
+Looking a possible suitable machine learning algorithms, I have chosen to focus on either a recommender system or using K-Means clustering for the solution.

-After long thought on which machine learning algorithm to use, I have decided to use the K-Means<br>
-clustering algorithm to provide better insight.
-Along with the other exploratory data analysis, it should be<br>
-possible to categorize the clusters as found by the K-Means clustering algorithm.
+After long thought on which machine learning algorithm to use, I have decided to use the K-Means clustering algorithm to provide better insight.
+Along with the other exploratory data analysis, it should be possible to categorize the clusters as found by the K-Means clustering algorithm.

 ### The first step in preparing for the K-Means algorithm: